derekburgess/jaws/README.md

 ### Install the JAWS Python Package

-From the /jaws root directory, install dependencies:
+From the /jaws root directory, install JAWS (dependencies are pulled in automatically from requirements.txt):

-`pip install -r requirements.txt`

-Install JAWS using:

 `pip install .`

-If you are using the Neo4j dbms and GUI, that is it, you can skip the Docker steps and run jaws-guide for the rest of the instructions and commend overview.
+If you are using the Neo4j dbms and GUI, that is it, you can skip the Docker steps and run jaws-guide for the rest of the instructions and command overview.

 ### Neo4j Docker Container